narcispr/pyBrisca/README.md

 ## TODO:
 * Complete tests!
 * Create a more clever AI player.
-* Mult language (now it is half english half català).
+* Multi language (now it is half english half català).
 * Move to Android?